NVIDIA-NeMo/DFM/docs/tutorials/training-from-scratch.md

 ## Dataset Preparation

 This recipe uses NVIDIA's [Megatron-Energon](https://github.com/NVIDIA/Megatron-Energon) as an efficient multi-modal data loader.
 Datasets should be in the WebDataset-compatible format (typically sharded `.tar` archives).
-Energon efficiently supports large-scale distributed loading, sharding, and sampling for multi-modal pairs (e.g., text-image, text-video).
+Energon efficiently supports large-scale distributed loading, sharding, and sampling for multi-modal pairs (for example, text-image, text-video).
 Set `dataset.path` to your WebDataset location or shard pattern.
 See the Megatron-Energon documentation for format details and advanced options.

 ### Dataset Preparation Example